NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 A new object called SetpointManager:SystemNodeReset, as shown in the Input Description Section, will be added to the idd file.

 ## Setpoint Manager ##
-This code change adds a new structure called `DefineSystemNdResetSetPointManager` to the heading file (`SetPointManager.hh`).
+This code change adds a new structure called `DefineSystemNdResetSetPointManager` to the heading file (`SetPointManager.hh`) and the other changes are made to `SetPointManager.cc`.

-Then, the inputs will be grabbed through the `GetSetPointManagerInputData` function, similar with other SetpointManager objects.
+The inputs will be grabbed through the `GetSetPointManagerInputData` function, similar with other SetpointManager objects.
 The following are the cases that the error gets produced: (1) when the invalid control variable is inputted, (2) the maximum temperature or humidity ratio setpoint is higher than the minimum temperature or humidity ratio setpoint.

 The new function called `DefineSystemNdResetSetPointManager::calculate` will determine which input parameters will be used for setpoint calculation depending on the selected control variable.
 In addition, the function called `DefineSystemNdResetSetPointManager::CalcSetPoint` will calculate the setpoint using the logic introduced in the pseudo code above.

+The calculated setpoint gets applied through the `UpdateSetPointManagers` function, similar with other SetpointManager objects.